-Initial, non-emergency appointments are usually scheduled within one week of the request.
+Initial, non-emergency appointments are usually scheduled within one week to two weeks of the request.
 Appointments are generally made between normal business hours.
-To make an initial appointment, stop by the Student Affairs Suite on the 4th floor of Community Hospital or call (540) 985-8395.
+To make an initial appointment, stop by the Student Affairs Suite on the 4th floor of Community Hospital, call (540) 985-8395, or email Jennifer Slusher, Director of Counseling at jjslusher@jchs.edu.
 In the event of an after-hours emergency, please call RESPOND 776-1100 or CONNECT 981-8181.